fluid-systems/test-rig-control-model/README.md

 Update the `requirements.txt` file when you install new packages.

 For more detailed instructions, check https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/.

+Note for jupyter notebooks: it is possible to open and run Jupyter notebooks in VS Code.
+To use the created virtual environment `env` , you will need to select it as the kernel.
+VS Code has currently trouble finding newly created virtual environments.
+To solve this issue, open Command Palette in VS Code and execute `Developer: Reload Window`.
+After that, the `env` should be listed in the list of kernels.

 #### GNU/Linux and Apple macOS
 On Linux distributions (Ubuntu, Raspberry Pi OS, etc.), run